Emmet-Allen/Bad-Weather/README.md

 High/Low Temps,
 The Current Date

-Please feel free to use the Master Branch as source code for your project.
+Please feel free to fork the Master Branch as source code for your project.

 For the API Key, use a .env file to secure it so that it doesn't show when the page calling for the API info.
 This enables you to hide your API key from others so that they don't have access to it.

+## Development Information

+This App uses React, SCSS, and OpenWeather API.
+The Website is both desktop and mobile friendly.
+I created this app because I had a pebble watch that had a watch face called "NSFW Time" where the time would be told to you with numerous explitives.
+I really enjoyed that watchface and this is a homage to that.

 <br>